grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 		* Shakes got off in the Gnat in the confusion
 	* [ ] Maybe here is where you come back to the cause for the black sub to be chasing them:
 		* Maybe it's that they are after Owen ("the kid?") for some reason?
 Something he did, he ran away from Authority military?
 Took something with him?
 Slept with the commander's wife?
 (I kinda dig that, this story needs more sex)
+			* Could be revealed right before final battle for drama though
 		* Though keep in mind note about randomness of human cruelty --- maybe Owen says the commander doesn't even LIKE his wife, he just wants to kill Owen for the sheer belligerence of it.
 	* [ ] {don't neglect to revise from first draft: the sub is chasing them for some OTHER reason, the magnetic mines just get piled on}